rftec/ptpclient/README.md

 # Sony PTP Camera Client #

 The Sony PTP Camera Client allows connecting to Sony cameras in Remote Control mode (currently tested on the Sony Alpha 6000).
+The client also includes a CPython module allowing camera control from Python.

 ## Supported operations ##